flaviengeoffray/atari-deep-q-network/README.md

 ## Project Structure

 - `dqn/`: Contains the implementation of the DQN agent, replay buffer, and environment wrappers.
+- `best_run_pong/`: Stores the best model checkpoint and training metrics for Pong.
-- `best_run/`: Stores the best model checkpoint and training metrics.
+- `best_run_breakout/`: Stores the best model checkpoint and training metrics for Breakout.
 - `main.py`: The entry point for training and evaluating the agent.
+- `training_config_pong.yml`: Configuration file for Pong training hyperparameters.
-- `training_config.yml`: Configuration file for training hyperparameters.
+- `training_config_breakout.yml`: Configuration file for Breakout training hyperparameters.

 ## Installation